 As more and more companies apply for B Corp Certification, B Lab and its Standards Advisory Council must develop models for how to effectively evaluate the impacts of many different industries, policies, and practices.
-Whether through information a company provides in its Disclosure Questionnaire or an issue raised by a third-party through B Lab's complaints process, difficult and complex questions arise regularly as to how controversial topics in the world of business should effect a company's eligibility for B Corp certification.
+Whether through information a company provides in its Disclosure Questionnaire, an issue raised by a third-party through B Lab's complaints process, or public discourse on B Corp certification requirements and standards, difficult and complex questions arise regularly as to how controversial topics in the world of business should effect a company's eligibility for B Corp certification.

 With the help of the independent Standards Advisory Council and its various working groups, B Lab attempts to create meaningful models for how to assess the relevance of these issues to B Corp Certification.
-We will document and share these models publicly on this page as they are created, with the hope of both allowing other interested parties to arrive at their own independent judgments and furthering thoughtful, constructive public discussion about important issues.
+We will document and share B Lab's models, positions, and responses to dialogue publicly on this page as they are created, with the hope of both allowing other interested parties to arrive at their own independent judgments and furthering thoughtful, constructive public discussion about important issues.
 These frameworks, like B Lab’s standards generally, are works in process, and we look forward to improving upon them in the future.
 B Lab invites other perspectives as it continues to refine its views and, hopefully, contribute to a constructive conversation about the role of business in society.

 If you have questions or comments about B Lab's approach to the below issues, please email firstname.lastname@example.org.